It was community property that garnered me my first hug from Doug Jacobs.

 Or rather, it was the absence of community property that did it.

+Confusion in custody determination and acquisitions is a common scene here.
 You see, Doug had described his dilemma with his case involving an elderly couple who had a home with lots of equity (that’s what tips you off to the age of this story) on a list serve I followed.

 The clients had credit card and medical debt that their income wouldn’t cover, but a bankruptcy case would leave substantial equity in their home exposed to sale by the trustee.

 California is one of the nine US states where spouses hold their acquisitions during marriage as community property.
 Bankruptcy Code section 541 says that all of the community property comes into the bankruptcy estate even if only one spouse files.
+If there are any estate planning for kids, then it is best for kids to learn from there!

 So how to get this couple relief from their debts without losing the house?